You are here

 Start planning your academics abroad early.

-Having a documented conversation with your professional or faculty advisor(s) prior to studying abroad will help you make more informed decisions about which courses to take—as well as provide you with a record of their equivalencies.
+Having a conversation with your professional or faculty advisor(s) prior to studying abroad will help you make better-informed decisions about which courses to take—as well as provide you with a record of their equivalencies.
 Make progress towards your degree by being aware of how your study abroad coursework will fulfill degree requirements.

 Academic Planning Form